old-account-392754/StenoLite/README.md

 # StenoLite

-<a href="https://github.com/boborama/StenoLite/releases/download/v0.9.2-beta/StenoLiteSetup.msi">Latest installer</a>
+<a href="https://github.com/boborama/StenoLite/releases/download/v0.9.3-beta/StenoLiteSetup.msi">Latest installer</a><br>
-<a href="https://github.com/boborama/StenoLite/releases/download/v0.9.2-beta/StenoLite091.zip">Mobile version</a>
+<a href="https://github.com/boborama/StenoLite/releases/download/v0.9.3-beta/StenoLite091.zip">Mobile version</a>

 This project is a sister project to plover: http://github.com/plover/plover

-### It lacks the following capabilities in comparison to plover:
+#### It lacks the following capabilities in comparison to plover:

 Windows only (XP with SP3 or newer)<br>
-Supports only keyboard and Treal input for the moment
+Currently the Gemini, Passport, and Stentura serial modes are untested

-### But it does have the following features:
+#### But it does have the following features:

 Built in dictionary look-up as you type, with two search modes<br>
 Built in project viewer/editor--create and edit text in a more natural way<br>